transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 * [Resource allocation](#ibp-console-adv-deployment-orderer-sizing-creation) - Configure the CPU, memory, and storage for the node.
 * [Hardware Security Module](#ibp-console-adv-deployment-cfg-hsm) - Configure the ordering node to use an HSM to generate and store private keys.
 * [Orderer configuration override](#ibp-console-adv-deployment-orderer-create-json) - Choose this option when you want to override ordering node configuration.

+You also have the ability to choose the version of Fabric that will be used to deploy your ordering nodes.
+It is recommended to always choose the latest version, as this version will have the latest fixes and improvements.
+Note that it is currently not possible to enable any v2.0 [Fabric capabilities](https://hyperledger-fabric.readthedocs.io/en/release-2.0/capabilities_concept.html){: external}.
+{: important}

 ### Number of ordering nodes
 {: #ibp-console-adv-deployment-suggested-ordering-node-configurations}